pnavaro/Numkin2022/index.md

   * No need for third-party visualisation software
-  * Debugging and interactive REPL mode are efficient for development
+  * Debugging and interactive REPL mode are convenient for development

 ---